 - Ability to handle multiple tasks and changing priorities

-- Proficiency with Microsoft Office suite (Excel, Word), PRISM and database software.
+- Proficiency with Microsoft Office suite (Excel, Word), PRISM, Flow Cytometry analysis software (FlowJo, Cytobank) and database software

-- Ability to function at a high level in a team setting as an individual contributor
+- Ability to function as an individual contributor in a team setting

 - Sound judgment and critical thinking skills